Updated on May 6th, 2025

 When it comes to protecting valuable items like clothing and pantry goods from moth damage, combining attractants and repellents is an optimal strategy.
-Each method plays a distinct role in safeguarding your belongings, from attracting and trapping adult moths to repelling them from sensitive areas.
+Each method plays a distinct role in safeguarding your belongings.

 The role of repellents: Cedarwood

-Repellents like cedarwood are highly effective for keeping adult moths at a distance.
-The natural oils in aromatic cedar—such as thujaplicins—produce a distinct fragrance that moths find unpleasant.
-When placed strategically around areas you wish to protect (closets, drawers and storage chests), cedarwood products create an inhospitable environment for moths.
-Dr. Killigan’s Cedar Planks, Cedar Ward Spray and Cedar Chip Canisters help keep adult moths away from fabrics, which helps prevent egg-laying and potential infestations.
+Cedarwood is a powerful natural deterrent for adult moths.
+The oils in aromatic cedar—particularly thujaplicins and cedrol—emit a distinct fragrance that moths find unpleasant.
+When placed strategically in closets, drawers or storage chests, cedarwood products create an inhospitable environment that discourages moths from settling in.
+Dr. Killigan’s Cedar Planks, Cedar Ward Spray and Cedar Chip Canisters help protect your fabrics by keeping adult moths at bay, reducing the risk of egg-laying and future infestations.

 Additional insight